michaelo/daya/README.md

 Example usage of compiler:

-    hidot myfile.hidot output.dot
+    // Generate a png
     hidot myfile.hidot output.png

+    // Generate an svg
     hidot myfile.hidot output.svg

+    // Generate only the intermediary dot
+    hidot myfile.hidot output.dot

 hidot is a tool and library to convert from the .hidot format to regular .dot, .png or .svg.

 The hidot-format is intended to allow for rapid diagramming from text sources.
-Mostly relationship-like diagrams such as (UML's= activity-, component-diagrams etc. There are currently no plan to add features for sequence-diagrams and such.
+Mostly relationship-like diagrams such as UML's activity- and component-diagrams etc. There are currently no plan to add features for sequence-diagrams and such.

 It can be thought of as "a subset of dot with custom types" (*).
+"Type" here are, due to the visual nature of it all, more comparable to CSS classes than types from strictly typed programming languages: they provide templates for how different parts shall appear.

-The subset of features, attributes and such is highly opiniated, and very much subject to change.
+The subset of features, attributes and such is highly opiniated, and very much subject to change as we move toward v1.0.

 (*): This is also to be read as; There are many, _many_ diagram-situations which are not intended to be solved by hidot.